 Find information in your award by selecting from the list below.

 If you're covered by a registered agreement, check the terms of your agreement for information about taking leave in advance or excessive leave.
-To find a registered agreement, go to the Fair Work Commission website
+To find an enterprise agreement, go to the Fair Work Commission website.

 How much annual leave can be taken at one time?